 Following the success of the inaugural Summer Youth Series, the Office of Council Member Crystal Hudson worked with nearly one dozen community partners to organize its second annual Spring Senior Series.
 Our office has organized eight weeks (March 21 to May 9) of programming specifically to meet the needs and interests of older adults.
-From film screenings to dance classes to museum to ours to painting classes, older adults in District 35 will have the opportunity to take part in free programming and enjoy the rich cultural institutions that service the neighborhoods of Crown Heights, Fort Greene, Clinton Hill, and Prospect Heights.
+From film screenings and dance classes to museum tours and fitness classes, older adults in District 35 will have the opportunity to take part in free programming and enjoy the rich cultural institutions that service the neighborhoods of Crown Heights, Fort Greene, Clinton Hill, and Prospect Heights.

 Space is limited and registration is required for most events.
 Be sure to check this page for updates, as more events may be added.